Who Was Dr. Seuss?

 Upon returning to America, Geisel decided to pursue cartooning full-time.
 His articles and illustrations were published in numerous magazines, including LIFE and Vanity Fair.
 A cartoon that he published in the July 1927 issue of The Saturday Evening Post, his first using the pen name "Seuss," landed him a staff position at the New York weekly Judge.

 Dr. Seuss next worked for Standard Oil in the advertising department, where he spent the next 15 years.
-His ad for Flit, a common insecticide, became nationally famous.
+His ad for Flit, a popular insecticide, became nationally famous.

 Around this time, Viking Press offered Geisel a contract to illustrate a children's collection called Boners.
 The book sold poorly, but it gave him a break into children's literature.